-FIG. 1D illustrates a smartphone application that can 50 track both geolocation and blood pressure levels.
-Using Dynamic Anonymity, such a device could split data into two streams, each obscured such that either stream, if intercepted and/or compromised (or even examined once stored), would not reveal Personal Data (PD) without the addition of critical 55 ing two different modes of analysis. information protected within the CoT.
+FIG. 1D illustrates a smartphone application that can track both geolocation and blood pressure levels.
+Using Dynamic Anonymity, such a device could split data into two streams, each obscured such that either stream, if intercepted and/or compromised (or even examined once stored), would 50 not reveal Personal Data (PD) without the addition of critical information protected within the CoT.